 Yes, in this country, from 1933 to 1974 it was illegal for the U.S. UU.
 Citizens to own gold in the form of gold ingots without a special license.
-On January 1, 1975, these restrictions were lifted and gold can now be held freely in the U.S. If you are looking for the best gold IRA companies and top reviews, look no further than our comprehensive reviews of the top gold IRA companies at http://telegra.ph/best-gold-ira-companies-top-reviews-06-17.
+On January 1, 1975, these restrictions were lifted and gold can now be held freely in the U.S. If you are searching for reliable information on the best gold IRA companies and top reviews, look no further than our comprehensive reviews of the top gold IRA companies at http://telegra.ph/best-gold-ira-companies-top-reviews-06-17.

 If you are looking for the best gold IRA companies and top reviews, you can find them at http://telegra.ph/best-gold-ira-companies-top-reviews-06-17.For those interested in learning more about gold investing, a great resource is our Gold Investing Guide which provides an overview of the basics of investing in gold.
 No licenses or restrictions of any kind.
 The United States Gold Reserve Act of January 30, 1934 required that all gold and gold certificates held by the Federal Reserve be surrendered and become the sole property of the United States Department of the Treasury.
 It also prohibited the Treasury and financial institutions from exchanging one-dollar bills for gold, established the Exchange Stabilization Fund under the control of the Treasury to control the value of the dollar without the help (or approval) of the Federal Reserve, and authorized the president to establish the value of the dollar in gold through a proclamation.
 A year earlier, in 1933, Executive Order 6102 had made it a criminal offense for the United States.